Mporse/datasciencecoursera/README.md

 # datasciencecoursera
-Repository created as part of an assignment for the course "The Data Scientist’s Toolbox" on Coursera.org
+Repository created as part of the Coursera.org "Data Science Specialization", by Johns Hopkins University.